kapetan/repaint/README.md

 Additionally the `url` is used to resolve any resources linked in the HTML (images and stylesheet links), also `viewport.position` specifies the initial viewport offset, e.g. a position of `{ x: 0, y: -10 }` would correspond to scrolling the page down 10 pixels.

+Require the module with `browserify` or a similar tool.

 ```javascript
 var repaint = require('repaint');